Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │  • Creates the "container" for the quantum fluid                     │ │                                                                         │
-│  PHYSICAL MEANING: External constraints on the system.               │ │  The landscape in which the condensate lives.                        │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │
+│  PHYSICAL MEANING: External constraints on the system.               │ │  The potential surface in which the condensate lives.                │ │                                                                         │ │  ════════════════════════════════════════════════════════════════════  │
 │                                                                         │